 Prior to March 2024, the aggregate amount of our Senior Credit Facility was \$4.2 billion with the ability to upsize the total borrowings by an additional \$800.0 million, subject to certain conditions.
 The aggregate amount under the Senior Credit Facility consisted of the following: (a) a revolving loan in an amount up to \$3.05 billion and (b) a term loan facility of \$1.15 billion, with the ability to draw funds from the combined facilities in U.S. dollars, Pound sterling, Euros, Canadian dollars and Australian dollars, subject to certain limitations.
 The maturity date of the revolving term loan facility is April 7, 2026.
 At our option that maturity date may be extended two additional six-month periods.
-The maturity date of the term loan facility was April 7, 2025.

 In March 2024, we terminated the term loan facility and settled the associated \$1.1 billion of borrowings outstanding under the term loan by increasing our borrowings under the revolving loan of the Senior Credit Facility.
-Subsequent to the termination of the term loan, our aggregate borrowing capacity under the Senior Credit Facility was reduced to the original capacity under the revolving loan of \$3.05 billion.
-During the three months ended March 31, 2024, we recognized a Loss on extinguishment of debt in our Consolidated Statements of Operations of \$0.6 million related to the termination of the term loan facility.
+By terminating the term loan, we reduced our aggregate borrowing capacity under the Senior Credit Facility to \$3.05 billion under the revolving loan.
+During the six months ended June 30, 2024, we recognized a Loss on extinguishment of debt in our Consolidated Statements of Operations of \$0.6 million related to the termination of the term loan facility.
+In June 2024, we amended the Senior Credit Facility to replace the Canadian Dollar Offered Rate with the CORRA as the benchmark rate for borrowings denominated in Canadian Dollars, with no other significant changes to the terms of the facility.

-The Senior Credit Facility bears interest at a floating rate based on the Adjusted Term SOFR, the Adjusted Eurocurrency Rate, the Australian BBSY, the Daily SONIA Rate or the Canadian Dollar Offered Rate, as applicable, plus a margin, in all cases, which can range from 0.725% to 1.6%, subject to certain adjustments.
-As of March 31, 2024, the margins based on our credit ratings were 0.85% on the revolving loan facility.
+The Senior Credit Facility bears interest at a floating rate based on the Adjusted Term SOFR, the Adjusted Eurocurrency Rate, the Australian BBSY, the Daily SONIA Rate or the CORRA, as applicable, plus a margin, in all cases, which can range from 0.725% to 1.6%, subject to certain adjustments.
+As of June 30, 2024, the margins based on our credit ratings were 0.85% on the revolving loan facility.

 At the lenders' option, the Senior Credit Facility will become immediately due and payable upon an event of default under the Credit Facility Agreement.
-We had \$1.7 billion and \$944.1 million of borrowings outstanding under the revolving loan as of March 31, 2024 and December 31, 2023, respectively.
-We also had zero and \$1.1 billion of borrowings outstanding under the term loan on the Senior Credit Facility as of March 31, 2024 and December 31, 2023, respectively.
+We had \$1.7 billion and \$944.1 million of borrowings outstanding under the revolving loan as of June 30, 2024 and December 31, 2023, respectively.
+We also had zero and \$1.1 billion of borrowings outstanding under the term loan on the Senior Credit Facility as of June 30, 2024 and December 31, 2023, respectively.
 These balances are recorded in Unsecured debt on the Consolidated Balance Sheets.

 The Senior Credit Facility provides us with the ability to issue letters of credit.
 Our issuance of letters of credit does not increase our borrowings outstanding under the Senior Credit Facility, but does reduce the borrowing amount available.
-We had \$11.2 million and \$26.2 million of outstanding letters of credit at March 31, 2024 and December 31, 2023, respectively.
+We had \$11.2 million and \$26.2 million of outstanding letters of credit at June 30, 2024 and December 31, 2023, respectively.